AI4WA/Docs2KG/README.md

     - With the dual-path data processing
         - For image based documents, like scanned PDF, images, etc., we can process them through the layout analysis and OCR, etc. Docling and MinerU are focusing on this part.
-        - For native digital documents, like ebook, docx, html, etc, we can process them through the programming parser
+        - For native digital documents, like ebook, docx, html, etc., we can process them through the programming parser
     - It is promising that we will have a robust solution soon.
 - **How to construct a high-quality unified knowledge graph with less effort?**